izikeros/pelican-jupyter/README.md

 ## Recommend mode?

-Personally I like Method A - Option 1 since I write the Notebooks first and then I just add the metadata file and keeps the notebook clean.
+Personally I like Method A - Option 1 since I write the Notebooks first, and then I just add the metadata file and keeps the notebook clean.

 The Liquid tag mode provide more flexibility to combine an existing notebook code or output with extra text on a Markdown.